ibm-cloud-docs/citrix-netscaler-vpx/upgrade-netscaler.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Upgrade your Citrix NetScaler VPX
+# Upgrading your Citrix NetScaler VPX

 **NOTE:** You must be connected to the VPN before attempting this procedure.